CivicActions/ssp-toolkit/appendices/contingency-plan.md

 1. The Incident Response Team tests and validates the system as operational.
 2. The Incident Commander declares that recovery efforts are complete and notifies all relevant people.
-3. The Incident Response Team schedules a retrospective in JIRA Incident ticket, and discusses the event.
+3. The Incident Response Team schedules a retrospective in JIRA ticket, and discusses the event.
 For more detail, see the [security incident retrospective process](security-irp.md#retrospective).

 ## External dependencies